Adarsh321123/Jetpack-Joyride/README.md

 - **game flow** (what does the game look like from start to end for the player?)
 - **graphics** (will you draw polygons? use sprites? make your own vector graphics?)

-The game starts with the ball at the center and the paddles on the sides.
-Then, when the game starts, the ball moves randomly in some direction.
-It can bounce off the top and bottom walls and the paddles.
-The goal of the game is to have the players use the arrow keys to move their paddle up and down until the ball leaves the other side of the screen behind the opponent’s paddles.
-Then, that player wins.
-The ball accelerates even faster as time goes on.
-See more details below for features.
-In addition to a 2 player game, we can have different difficulties of the AI enemy as “levels” which the user can choose or as the user does better the AI becomes more difficult and can do things like move faster.
-Either side gets 5 points when they win.
-We can allow the player to have the game continue forever and later implement stopping the game when a player gets to some limit like 50 points.
-For additional features, we’ll also be implementing sound effects to the ball as it undergoes a collision and add a background music for all times.
-We will also be adding a scrolling environment later in the weeks and sprites for the tables and pong balls.
+The game starts with the player at the bottom left of the screen and the idea is that, instead of moving the player forward, we move the obstacles and background relative to the position and velocity of the player.
+The main menu of the game allows the player to see their recent stats, highest record so far in that instance of the game, custom sprite store, enter different levels and start playing in that instance of the game.
+We add several different levels to the game and add a probabilistic complexity to each level of the game.
+We associate a pseudorandomness to the generation of obstacles and power ups in the game and the velocity.
+The main controls of the game are the space bar that the user can use to shoot pellets that propel the jetpack character upwards.
+When they release the space bar, the jetpack character falls towards the floor.
+The user tries to keep going unlimited times until the user hits the zapper, rocket, or lasers.
+Then, the user loses and the game over screen shows up.
+Also, if the user tries the story mode the game will progress based on that like different levels.
+There are no win conditions but the user can try to achieve the achievements.
+For point we keep track of number of coins collected and distance covered.

-As mentioned, the right user use the up and down arrow keys to move the paddle up and down and the left user uses s and w keys.
+We will use the space bar for the moving up and down of the jetpack.

-The physics engine will be used in the collisions detection, time dependent ball motion, and drag force mentioned below.
+The physics engine will be used in the collision detection and the coin collecting mechanics mentioned below.

 Please see above for the game flow.

-We will use sprites for the ball and paddle.
+We will use sprites for the jetpack character, the zappers, lasers, and rockets.
 Please see below.

 ## Section 2: Feature Set
 This section should reduce your game to a set of individual features (remember iterative development?).
 Your team should